top of page

 Reviewing your toilet posture and suggest a foot stool.

-Teaching you correct bearing down mechanics.
+Teaching you correct bearing down mechanics during a bowel movement

 Re-training of your pelvic floor muscles to contract and relax at the right time.